-Full-Day GSP Virtual Workshop, June 4, 2019.
+A full-day Supplier Quality Virtual Workshop (date TBD), taught by the GSP authorswill be open for registration soon.
 Participants will be engaged in an immersive experience that includes virtual breakout rooms with their industry and regulator colleagues.
-Learn More and Register Today!
 (Government Officials are free.)

 Xavier Health is proud to partner with the GSP authors (Xavier Health Certified Trainers) to offer immersive learning experiences for you that is grounded in the knowledge and intent of the comprehensive Good Supply Practices work.
 The following organizations are considered Xavier Health Certified Trainers:

 Marla Phillips (CEO and President) co-led the initiative for all seven years, was a major contributor to all solutions, and was the chief editor of the GSP document.